utm-cssc/utmhacklab.tech/hl-roles/README.md

 ##### Qualifications
 - 1+ years of experience in applying and landing internships/PEY .
 - A deep understanding of  the technical interview process and what makes a strong technical resume.
-- Excellent interpersonal and highly developed communication skills (verbal and written) .
+- Excellent interpersonal and highly developed communication skills (verbal and written).
 - Leadership acumen and expereince.
 - Train associates to help support student career growth.

 #### Responsibilities
+- Create and advertise bookable appointment slots on the HL website for mentorship and general advice.
 - Hold office hours to help students with resume critiques, career advice, and technical interview questions.
 - Organize and run weekly technical interview workshops: Discuss a problem and facilitate group problem solving.
-- Collaborate with outreach director to curate an online list of career-related resources using Markdown and Vuepress (Ex [Here](https://docs.google.com/document/d/11zgd7rl9bimzh-2R4dDid7wtZui_dNIHCWQdUk23LVY/edit)).
+- Collaborate with the outreach director to curate an online list of career-related resources using Markdown and Vuepress (Ex [Here](https://docs.google.com/document/d/11zgd7rl9bimzh-2R4dDid7wtZui_dNIHCWQdUk23LVY/edit)).

 ### Outreach Director

 #### Qualifications
 - 1+ years of experience in applying and landing internships/PEY .
-- A solid understanding of internship and PEY process.
+- A solid understanding of the internship and PEY process.
 - Excellent interpersonal and communication  and skills (verbal and written) .
-- Detail-oriented: Able to handle multiple projects at once and prioritize effectively.
+- The ability to handle multiple projects at once and prioritize effectively.
 - Leadership acumen and experience.

 #### Responsibilities